4.1. Introduction¶

 Exposure through annotations leading to descriptors with method and variable handles.

-as the source of tailored descriptors and method handles.
+SlotandSignatureas the source of tailored descriptors and method handles.

 4.1.2.
 Design Concept¶

-To the ideas tested in rt2
+To the ideas tested in rt2,

-we add a new concept: the Operations
+we add a new concept: the Operations object.

 (It has been brewing a while.

-It may even be seen as revisiting an idea present in rt1
+It may even be seen as revisiting an idea present in rt1.)

-object contains the information specific to a Java class,
+The Operations object contains the information specific to a Java class,

 that allows the run-time system